openhab/org.openhab.binding.zwave/doc/qubino/zmnhld_0_0.md

 ### Parameter 52: PWM cycle duration

 PWM cycle duration
-5..127 = 5-125 seconds.
-PWM cycle duration is set by entered value Values in the range 5 to 127 may be set.
+<p&gt5..127 = 5-125 seconds.
+PWM cycle duration is set by entered value</p&gt
+Values in the range 5 to 127 may be set.

 The manufacturer defined default value is ```10```.